home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ## YAML

-This paragraph is about basic YAML usage, and thus not Home Assistant specific.
+This section is about basic YAML usage, and thus not Home Assistant specific.

 ### Indentation